-If an electric grinder is used, use care not to overheat teeth, do not allow tips/tooth to glow red or turn blue.
-DO NOT place blade in cooling water.
-This will change the temper of the blade and could result in blade failure.
-3. After sharpening teeth, check each tooth radius for evidence of a square (sharp) corner.
+- 4. Do not file the gullet (radius) of the tooth with the flat file.
+The radius must remain.
+A sharp corner will lead to a crack and blade failure. - 5.
+After sharpening teeth, check each tooth radius for evidence of a square (sharp) corner.
 Use the round (rat tail) file to renew the radius.